dkoz/palworld-palbot/README.md

    - **Kits**: Effortlessly distribute custom kits with items, pals, and eggs to players across your Palworld servers.
  - **Steam API Integration**: Seamlessly integrate with the Steam API to fetch player profiles and enhance server management with detailed user insights.
  - **Localization Support**: Translate your server's features and messages into multiple languages, allowing players to enjoy a localized experience.
 This feature supports community-contributed translations, ensuring that the language used is both accurate and culturally relevant.
+ - **Discord Admninistration**: Manage your discord server directly from the bot.
+   - **Admin Commands**: Effortlessly manage members with commands like kick, ban, timeout, and more.
+   - **Ticket System**: Create a customized thread based ticket system with ease.

  ## Installation:
  Please check our [wiki](https://github.com/dkoz/palworld-bot/wiki) for all guides related to the bot.